Ni una Sola Palabra: Critical reception

+"Ni Una Sola Palabra" garnered universal acclaim from music critics.
 El Nuevo Siglos staff wrote that "Ni Una Sola Palabra" shows a Rubio more "fresh and evolved, totally organic".
+The editors of the Anodis website noted that the song "reflects a musical maturity of the singer, however, it also does not show a departure from what we have heard recently."
+In retrospective, Isabela Raygoza from Billboard noted "the song encapsulates a transformative moment, underscoring the evolving sound of Latin pop in the 21st century at a time."

 Chart performance

 "Ni Una Sola Palabra" debuted on the Billboard Hot Latin Songs chart at number four on 2 September 2006, while the song jump number thirty-five to number two on Latin Pop Airplay chart, in the same week.
 The song went on to become a huge success peaking at #1 on both the Hot Latin Tracks and Latin Pop Airplay charts for several weeks.
 It has also managed to chart at #98 on the Billboard Hot 100 becoming her third song to chart there.
 As of December 11, 2009, "Ni Una Sola Palabra" ranked as the 59th song of the last ten years in the Top Latin Songs Chart from Latin Billboard.

 The song was chart-topping radio airplay in España, Chile, Perú y Centroamérica, while reached in the top five in Argentina, Colombia, Venezuela, Uruguay, Paraguay y Bolivia.

 According to the Sociedad General de Autores y Editores in Spain, "Ni Una Sola Palabra" became one of the ten songs with the highest rotation on the radio and with the most acceptance in discos, bars and disco-pubs in 2007.
 It also became one of the ten best-selling songs on ¡Tunes from that same country.